ziginfo/QLab-OSC-Chataigne-Module/README.md

 You'll find this QLab Module in the Chataigne Module-Menu under "Software" with the name "QLab-OSC-Advanced".

 This Module gives extended Remote-Control on QLab.
 And you'll get Feedback for Cue-Lists, Cue-Names, and Cue-Colors etc etc...
 As the CueName-Container is handled dynamically (only as much lines as there are Cues in the CueList are created and shown), you may not have immediate Feedback after inserting a new QLab-Module.
 After the insert you Should save the session and than reload it !
 (Shortcuts are cmd-S for Save and cmd-shift-O for Reload !)
 Automatic Feedback is disabled on the first start as this might g-create conflict with QLab while adding a new Chataigne Module.
 Once your Chataigne session has been saved, you can than activate the "Permanent-Feedback" Button or just request manually Feddback (by the Sync-Button) when needed.

 You can leave the "Permanent-Feedback" deactivated  if you want so.
 In this case you will still get Feedback after sending actions and commands or requests (Sync etc) to QLab; but changes on QLab itself will not more be reflected in a permanent continuous way in Chataigne !

-### Actual Version is 1.3
+### Actual Version is 1.4
-I will add some more features in the future?
+I will add some more features in the future...!

 There is already a QLab Module integrated in Chataigne (under the Software-Menu), but without Feedback-Features !
 If you don't need Feedback, use the Basic-Module instead.
 It'll be easier to work with!